mattwylder/Plane-GameBoy/README.md

-# Plane-Game
+# Plane-GameBoy
-This was originally going to be a galaga clone, but I ran into problems when I tried adding bullets.
+A Galaga clone for GameBoy.

 I'm working on porting this from C to Assembly.

-If you want see the game running, download the executable ROM [plane.gb](https://github.com/mattwylder/Plane-Game/blob/master/plane.gb?raw=true) and open it in a [Gameboy Emulator](https://sourceforge.net/projects/vba/).
+If you want see the game running, download the executable ROM c-version/plane.gb and open it in a [Gameboy Emulator](https://sourceforge.net/projects/vba/).

+hardware.inc downloaded from http://gameboy.mongenel.com/asmschool.html